Documentation Standards for Information Security Documents

 Last Reviewed Date – date the document was last reviewed for changes, updates, or document retirement.

 Documents created and approved using this standard are to be reviewed at regular intervals for changes, updates, or document retirement (Match language of Last Review Date: above).
 Current document owners must be updated or affirmed during the routine document maintenance.
 The document owner will determine how often the document requires routine maintenance, however, the regular interval must not exceed 3 years from the prior last reviewed date.
 Documents must be reviewed every 3 years or more often at the document owner’s discretion.

 The diagram below depicts the document development, review, approval, and implementation process.

 - Chief Information Security Officer

 - Vice President & Chief Information Officer

 - Publish Standard

-During the Development / Initial Review, the document developer must identify the appropriate Process Owners, Service Owners, and / or Stakeholders and to review the document.
+During the Development / Initial Review, the document developer must identify the appropriate Process Owners, Service Owners, and/or Stakeholders and review the document.
 While the requirement of any individual or groups review does not exist, it is highly recommended that representatives of those most impacted by the document contents be involved in the review.

 During the University Review, the document developer may identify the appropriate stakeholder and Privacy Officer to review the document.
-While the requirement of any specific individual or group review does not exist, it is highly recommended that representatives of those most impacted by the documents contents be involved in the review.
+While the requirement of any specific individual or group review does not exist, it is highly recommended that representatives of those most impacted by the contents of the documents be involved in the review.

-Process Owner, Service Owner, Stakeholders, and Privacy Officers review and input is required before Final Approval / Review.
+Process Owner, Service Owner, Stakeholders, and Privacy Officers review and input are required before Final Approval / Review.